A Discrete Variational Derivation of Accelerated Methods in Optimization: Simulations

 In artificial neural networks (ANN), the activation function of a node (or neuron) defines the output of that node given an input (or set of inputs).
 Supervised learning is a learning paradigm of the training process of the ANN.
 Different choices are available for the activation function and the training process, which is a subject that might be in some cases controversial within the ANN community, but that is not the object of this work.
+We consider a shallow neural network with a single layer for classification in \(n\) classes or targets given \(m\) features.
+Upon reaching the neurons, the inputs (features) are weighted and possibly biased, what in fact is the model to be determined through the learning process.

-As activation function, we choose here the logistic function (a sigmoid)
+The chosen activation function is a classifier, a generalization of the logistic function, the multinomial logistic function (a.k.a. softmax),

-where \(a,b\) are constants to be determined through the learning process.
-As cost function, we choose the mean squared error

-where \(\hat y\) and \(y\) are the computed and expected output, respectively.
-The objective function to consider is therefore